Raja Kamarul Bahrin: Politics

-Raja Kamarul Bahrin joined the Pan-Malaysian Islamic Party (PAS) after he agreed to the plea by Abdul Hadi Awang, the party Terengganu state Commissioner.
+Raja Kamarul Bahrin joined the Malaysian Islamic Party (PAS) after he agreed to the plea by Abdul Hadi Awang, the party Terengganu state Commissioner.
 He was picked as the party candidate for the Kuala Terengganu federal seat for the 2013 general election on 9 April 2013 and subsequently won.
 He was committed to representing the voices of professionals who were ignored by the administration of the BN government and hoped his participation in politics would force the authorities to respect the views and professional society opinions more seriously.

 On 21 August 2015, he was declared the chairman of the Terengganu's Gerakan Harapan Baru.
 On 16 September 2015, he left PAS and joined the National Trust Party (AMANAH) after the party was set up.

 Personal life

 In 1981, Raja Kamarul Bahrin married Jacqueline Pascarl.
 She was an Australian young ballet dancer then and later became a writer.
 They had two children, Shahirah Bahrin and Mohammed Baharuddin.
 Raja Bahrin later took a second wife under Islamic marital law.
 They divorced in 1986.

-He then married a Singaporean artist and had four children.
+He then married a Singaporean artist and had four children, Badruddin Hakim, Bahiuddin Ansari, Aryani Munirah and Salihah Nazirah.